What is collaborative practice? Is it the same thing as collaborative law or collaborative divorce?

 - Win-Win Solutions.
 The primary goal of the process is to work toward an amicable solution and to create a “win-win” situation for all.

 - No Court.
 Neither party may seek or threaten court action to resolve disputes.
 If the parties decide to go to court, the attorneys must withdraw and the process begins anew in the court system.

 One of the biggest differences in the collaborative law process is that it recognizes that emotional issues exist that cannot be addressed by the legal system.
-How often have you heard stories of divorcing parties spending thousands of dollars in legal fees to argue about pets or furniture that has limited monetary value.
-Generally speaking, the parties in such cases are not arguing about dogs, cats or furniture.
-Instead, they are reacting to psychological pains that they experiencing.
-These emotional issues that are ignored in the Court process.
-By contrast, the collaborative law process specifically addresses these issues by bringing them to the forefront and using professionals as part of team approach to find solutions.
+How often have you heard stories of divorcing parties spending thousands of dollars in legal fees to argue about pets or furniture that has limited monetary value?
+Generally speaking, the parties in such cases are not arguing about dogs, cats, or furniture.
+Instead, they are reacting to the psychological pains that they experiencing.
+These emotional issues are ignored in the Court process.
+By contrast, the collaborative law process specifically addresses these issues by bringing them to the forefront and using professionals as part of a team approach to find solutions.

 The Statistics state that more than 90% of all divorce cases are resolved without a trial.
 In the Court system that resolution often comes more than a year after the divorce was commenced and after many hurtful statements have been made part of the public record in the form of affidavits and motions.
 Doesn’t it make more sense to seek that resolution before the bridges are burned and the missiles are launched in a courtroom?

 Certainly, collaborative law will not work in every case.
 After all, it takes two to tango and it takes two willing participants to effectively use the collaborative law process.
 However, in the cases where collaborative law has been used, even if reluctantly, there have been more rapid settlements at a fraction of the normal cost associated with divorce.